hundredrabbits/thebook/north_pacific_logbook.md

 We've reduced the jib, as there is a very strong breeze.
 Pino's gliding under steady 50 km/h (27 kn) winds.

-# Kuroshio

-The Kuroshio, or black current, is a high-temperature, high-salinity warm current that is dark blue color as is implied by its name and has a transparency of more than 30 m (98 feet).
-Its flow rate is 4-5 kmh (2-3 kn) on the average and reaches up to 7-9 kmh (4 to 5 kn).
-The Kuroshio is weaker in summer and autumn and stronger in winter and spring.
-It it roughly 200 km wide, and it flows strong up to 1,800 km from Japan, and for this reason, carries a lot of Japanese floating seaweed into the Eastern Pacific.

-Tracking the Kurushio gave us a free ride, adding sometimes two or three knots to our speed.
-But coming out of Shimoda, we underestimated the strength of this current.
-As soon as we passed Oshima Island, the current began to pull us northward, even with our bow pointed east.

-*  *  *  *

 The Kuroshio pushed us higher than we wanted.
 We are at 36°N, and it is worrisome, as we knew it was safer to stay under 35°N. The wind above that line tends to be stronger.
 Robusta was at 33°N, upon exiting Shimoda they took a more southerly route, I wish we'd done the same.

 ##### 1100